marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [ ] Try launching 12 instances instead
 > The instances must be the same size and launched at the same time.
 If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error.
 [More info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html).

+19) You have been asked to design modifications to an existing application deployed into EC2 using an Auto Scaling group.
+Your client needs to make sure data can be obtained from EC2 instances for compliance reasons.
+They need CPU usage, network data transfer levels, and memory available.
+What should you tell them?

+* [ ] Data can be accessed using CloudWatch, but for memory available usage, CloudWatch Logs should be used.
+* [ ] The data is accessible by default using CloudWatch.
+* [x] The data is accessible using CloudWatch if the agent is installed.
+* [ ] The data is accessible using CloudWatch, but detailed monitoring needs to be enabled
+> Detailed monitoring doesn't add metrics — it just increases the level of detail for existing metrics.
+To capture the process memory available usage, the agent is required.
+[Source](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html).
+>  By default CloudWatch doens't have access to memory usage for privacy reasons.
+However, with the CloudWatch agent allows for many more internal metrics to be gathered and is required in this case for the memory available usage.
+[Source]( https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html).

 ## ELB

 1) You are working for a security-conscious organisation that is about to deploy their first application in the cloud.
 This web-based application will need a load balancer in front of it, and due to the nature of the security posture of the organisation will need to be always available on the same (static) IP Address.
 Which load balancer configuration will deliver this outcome?